 So, why is this going to be a great year? .NET 5 will come, in November 2020, to cover all the cases.
 It will be the new framework to solve all the problems.
 It will take the best from .NET Framework, .NET Core, Xamarin and Mono including AoT compilation.
 You will be able to develop apps for Windows, Mac, Web, Mobile, Cloud, IoT, Gaming, Machine Learning and Data Science.
 Of course, you will be able to create all of this from the most loved development environment in 2019: Visual Studio Code.
 What’s more is; this will include a great support for containers even adapting its behaviour with CPU and memory limitations introduced by Docker.

-How do I prepare my company for this change?
+How do I prepare my company for the .NET change?

 - Like many .Net development companies are doing now – if you are building something new, do it with .NET Core 3.1.

 - If you are not using .NET at all, should you consider it?
 Do you want to use WebAssembly?
 Maybe it’s worth taking a look at Blazor.
 Similarly, the way to go about it could be with Rust (performance).